 When saying that your work is steady, you, of course, don’t want to imply you are a slow worker.
 You might say that you work at a consistent pace, but you usually complete work in advance of a deadline.

 You also want to emphasize that you achieve quality results at your pace.
 You might explain that you work at the pace you do in order to avoid mistakes and to take the time to check over your work before submitting it.

-If you work at a job where you have set criteria (i.e. number of calls made or responded to) that measures accomplishments, discuss what method you use to achieve (or exceed) these goals.
+If you work at a job where you have set criteria (i.e., a number of calls made or responded to) that measures accomplishments, discuss what method you use to achieve (or exceed) these production goals.

 No matter what your method, be sure to emphasize that you never focus so much on one task that you avoid all your other responsibilities.
 Mention that your process involves juggling both the specific task and the other parts of your job.
 Employers want job candidates who can multitask effectively.

 By stating your method, you will show the employer exactly how you get your work done successfully.